anyaevostinar/anyaevostinar.github.io/classes/257-s25/project-3-individual.md

 ## Turning it in

-You should submit the files with your individual database to your ID4 repository.
+You should submit the files with your individual database to your ID3 repository.

 ## Evaluation

-The criteria for "Demonstrates Proficiency" and "Demonstrates Mastery" are below.
+The criteria for "Proficiency" and "Exemplary" are below.

 ### Proficiency
-* Files:
+* Functionality:
   * Table is created with `createtable.sql`
-  * `README` specifies the correct copy command
+  * `README` specifies the correct copy command with a **relative file path**
   * Code to be run is named `app.py`
-* Functionality:
-  * Executes the expected query correctly.
+  * Executes the expected query correctly
   * Data types match the types from the original dataset and/or are appropriate for the modified data from the dataset
 * Design:
   * Code contains appropriate names and mostly appropriate comments.